teamniteo/handbook/4_Marketing-Support/support.md

 ## General Instructions

-1. Try to reply to customers as soon as possible.
-Always process tickets from oldest to newest.
+1. Do not reply to tickets which are assigned to other agents, unless they are away and won't be back within 24 hours.

 2. Do not leave the customer without a reply for more than one work day.
 If nothing else, let them know we're looking into the issue.
 Nothing is worse than being ignored by support when you have issues.